I’ve Fallen Out With My Ex-Tenant Over Her Security Deposit

-It’s pretty amazing how a relationship can turn from warm apple pie to steaming shit over something as superficial as money.
-The situation I’m in so ridiculous that I don’t know whether to laugh and/or forcefully push my tenant into the arms of a psychologist.
+The situation I’m in feels so ridiculous that I don’t know whether to laugh and/or forcefully push my tenant into the arms of a psychologist.

-In a previous article I talked about how a tenant of mine was vacating my property, and how an inventory helped me support my case to hold money from my tenant’s security deposit to pay for repairs.
-I had to make a £300 claim to replace the front door, which she savagely destroyed when she changed the front door locks.
+In a previous article I discussed how a tenant of mine was vacating my property, and how an inventory report made it clear that I should hold onto money from my tenant’s security deposit to pay for repairs.
+I had to make a £300 claim to replace the front door, which she savagely destroyed when she took it upon herself to change the front door locks.

 Me and my tenant had a good relationship as far as Tenant Vs landlord relationships go.
 She wasn’t the perfect tenant by any means, but she wasn’t the worst either.